wyaaung/authentication-authorization-service/README.md

 * `GET /auth/register`: Register a new user.
 This returns both access and refresh token.
 * `GET /auth/authenticate`: Authenticate a user.
 This returns both access and refresh token.
+* `GET /auth/refresh-token`: Refresh an access token of a user.
+This returns both access and refresh token.

 ## Prerequisites